APrf Damian Madigan

 Available For Media Comment.

-Damian works with academics, industry, and government, and individually and collaboratively his design research has been recognised through international design competition awards, shortlistings, and commendations from the City of Los Angeles, the City of Denver, the City of Sydney, NSW State Government, Architecture Australia, and the Guangzhou International Award for Urban Innovation.
+Damian works with academics, industry, and government, and individually and collaboratively his design research has been recognised through international design competition awards, shortlistings, and commendations from the City of Los Angeles, the City of Denver, the American Institute of Architects (Colorado), the City of Sydney, NSW State Government, Architecture Australia, the Australian Institute of Architects (SA), and the Guangzhou International Award for Urban Innovation.

 Outside of his research and teaching, Damian is a Fellow of the Australian Institute of Architects, Graduate of the Australian Institute of Company Directors (GAICD), Expert Member of the South Australian State Government’s Design Review Panel, Expert Member of the AACA National Accreditation Standing Panel for the accreditation of Architecture Programs across Australia and New Zealand, and a Non-Executive Director and Deputy Chair of the Board of The Cottage Homes Incorporated - a not-for-profit housing provider for older people living on the full aged pension.